 The Consequence of improper Estate Planning is

 - Inadequate survivor income and asset transfer

 - Failure to plan for disability or last illness

 Benefits of Estate Planning

 - Provide for your immediate family.
 The estate plan will provide enough money for your surviving spouse to continue to care for the family.
 If both you and your spouse pass, an estate plan will name appointed guardians to care for your children.

 - Ensure property goes to the right beneficiaries.
 Your estate plan will outline exactly where your assets are to go in the event of your death.
 This leaves no questions to be resolved by the courts or cause for family discord.

 - Minimize the expenses and costs.
-When you take care to create an estate plan, you should be able to minimize the cost of transferring property to your named beneficiaries.
+When you take care to create an estate plan, you should be able to minimize the cost of transferring any property to your named beneficiaries.

 - Plan for any kind of incapacity.
 Life is unpredictable.
 If you should ever become mentally or physically incapacitated, an estate plan will outline your wishes regarding life and who will make medical decisions on your behalf.

 - Establish trustees over your estate.
 You’ll need someone to serve as the executor of your estate to make sure everything is handled properly.
 Your estate plan will name this person, which will save money and simplify the administration process.

-- Provide for those who many need help.
+- Provide for those who may need help.
 Do you have a child who has a disability?
 Or perhaps you have grandchildren who will be attending college in the future.
 Through your estate plan, you can set up a special trust to provide funds to support them.

 - Ensure a business continues with a succession plan.
 If you own your own business, you’ll want to establish some kind of plan to keep it going after you pass.
 An estate plan will name your successor and outline what happens to your interest in the business.